 Fermenting at too high of a temperature is unhealthy for yeast, leaving your beer susceptible to the development of off-flavors from undesirable elements.
-If the temperature becomes exceptionally high, it can even kill your yeast.
+If the temperature becomes exceptionally high, it can even neutralize your yeast.
 Your target temperature will vary depending on the type of yeast you use and the style of beer you’re brewing.

 Read on to find out more about why temperature control is so important, and what you can do about it.

 What happens if you ferment your beer too hot?